kleineOS/kernel/README.md

 2. Userspace with a basic shell
 3. Multiprocessing, and a demo to showcase it

+### Measurable goals

+1. A Gemini (protocol not AI) server
+2. A Gemini (protocol not AI) client
+3. (if I can pull it off) a mechanism to reload the kernel without reloading the userspace

 ---

 All code is licensed under the Apache-2.0 license